idlefox-studio/chatGPTTS/README.md

 AI:
 I am thinking about how to best manage my day so I can make the most of my time and be productive.
 ```

+Get details
+#### This section is hidden until you press "Get details"
+You can include any markdown block here for view!